KishoreKammela/JobBoardly/docs/reference/04-folder-structure-deep-dive.md

 - `guides/`: Contains user-centric guides explaining how to use the platform's features from the perspective of different roles (Job Seeker, Employer, Admin).
 - `planning/`: Contains forward-looking documents like roadmaps and system plans.
 - `reference/`: Contains technical reference documents, such as this folder structure deep dive.
+- `index.md`: An index page that serves as a table of contents for the entire documentation.